 Our studio is a sustainable laboratory space hosting us, our collaborators and a rolling residency programme.
 We create highly sensory installations and environments asking us to renegotiate our emotional relationship to the natural world.

-Our aim is to open up critically important ways of thinking about how we live, how we empathise with others and look at how we live better together in a global society.
+Our aim is to open up critically important ways of thinking about how we live, how we connect and share to live better together in a global society.
 To achieve this we believe that art must be made alongside a broad range of different people.
 We strive to work with those people living at the forefront of our world’s greatest issues, people living in ways we do not understand or cannot imagine.

 Our work explores the environmental crisis in all its forms, from ecosystem decline, biodiversity loss, climate change and psychoterratic grief.
 We dedicate our time to exploring this most important issue of our time and how art practices can offer new perspectives and understandings of these issues and engage with those often excluded from these conversations.
 We infiltrate many sectors aiming to have a creative impact on ecology, politics, health and society and to expose wherever possible that everything is fluid and can be rebuilt and reconfigured to be better.

 The medium of technology has always been the best way for us to articulate new questions and generate alternative understandings of complex systems.
 As we find ourselves in a reality where digital is present in everything, we believe challenging, manipulating and playing with this reality allows us the agency to look at the world we live in from different perspectives.